valeriestull/valeriestull.github.io/outreach.md

 If you're interested in applied impact, communicating research is nearly as important as the quality of the research itself.
-I do my best to invest time and energy to succinctly and engagingly share my research as best as I am able, and enjoy building connections and conversations on the issues I tackle in my work.
+I do my best to invest time and energy in succinctly and engagingly sharing my research as best as I am able, and I enjoy building connections and conversations on the issues I tackle in my work.

 For complete list of press coverage and interviews, please see [my